Intel announced new innovations in antivirus technology that will leverage the parallel processing of GPUs to make antivirus scans faster.

 Intel calls this part of TDT Accelerated Memory Scanning.
 It allows the antivirus program at the time of uses of computer to scan the memory (that is, the RAM) using the GPU.
 It is generally the first part of any antivirus scan.

 Any antivirus program first scans for any active threats or threats that are already loaded onto the system memory.
-This can be done using the GPU, lowering CPU usage from 100% to 20%.
+This can be done using the GPU, lowering CPU and cpu coolers usage from 100% to 20%.

 This technology will be available in Windows Defender in the upcoming versions of Windows.
 Intel processors from 6th generation onwards will be able to perform scans using Accelerated Memory Scanning.